seangovens/starter-hugo-academic/content/publication/10-1145-3519270-3538420/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: 'Proceedings of the 2022 ACM Symposium on Principles of Distributed Computing'
+publication: 'Proceedings of the 2022 ACM Symposium on Principles of Distributed Computing. **Received the Best Paper Award**'
 doi: 10.1145/3519270.3538420
 links:
 - name: URL